rusuly/MySqlCdc/README.md

 ```

 ### Binlog event stream replication
 Data is stored in Cells property of row events in the same order.
-See the sample project.
+See the C# sample project.
 ```csharp
 var client = new BinlogClient(options =>
 {